 We cannot advise you on hiring an agent or attorney.
-You will have to appear at a hearing to state your case.
-All hearings are open to the public.
+You (or an agent or attorney you authorize) on the application, will have to appear at a hearing to state your case, or else your appeal will be denied because of non-appearance.
 You may attend any hearing to see what the process entails.
-If you hire an agent/attorney after you have already filed an appeal, you must complete the Agent or Attorney Authorization/ Substitution/Revocation Form or contact the Office of the Clerk of the Board, Assessment Appeals Unit immediately at (408) 299-5088.
+If you hire an agent/attorney after you have already filed an appeal, you must complete the Agent or Attorney Authorization/Substitution/Revocation Form or contact the Office of the Clerk of the Board, Assessment Appeals Unit immediately at (408) 299-5088.

 No. A residential property homeowner will only have an Assessor’s Parcel Number (APN).
 An Assessor’s Account Number or an Unsecured Assessment Number refers to businesses, commercial property, aircraft, mobile homes, etc. Please refer to the notice you are attempting to appeal for the property identification number.

 This refers to the Assessed Value (Reappraisal Value) as it appears on your assessment notice.
 This is the Assessed Value per the Assessor's Office.
 The values in item 4A must match the assessed values exactly as they appear on your notice.
 Do not include the homeowner or other exemption values.

 No, but you do need to have a TOTAL for the APPLICANT’S OPINION OF VALUE.

 Improvements (real property) refers to any/all existing structures on the land.